Nadja Abd el Farrag

-Nadja Abd el Farrag (born 5 March 1965), also known under the stage name Naddel, is a German television presenter and singer.
+Nadja Abd el Farrag (5 March 1965 – 9 May 2025), nicknamed Naddel, was a German television and media personality.
+She became known through her relationship with songwriter and record producer Dieter Bohlen of Modern Talking.

 Early life

-Nadja Abd el Farrag was born in Hamburg to a Sudanese father, Ibrahim, and a German mother, Uta.
-She described her father as very strict and was estranged from him for the last fifteen years before his death.
-She has a younger sister.
-She left school a year before the Abitur.
-She later did an apprenticeship as a chemist's assistant and worked in a shop.
+Abd el Farrag was born in Hamburg to a Sudanese father, Ibrahim, and a German mother, Uta.
+She described her father as very strict and was estranged from him for the last 15 years before his death in 2001.
+She had a younger sister.
+Abd el Farrag left school a year before the Abitur and later did an apprenticeship as a chemist's assistant and worked in a shop.

 Career

-In 1989, Abd el Farrag met Dieter Bohlen in Hamburg and became a background singer for his project Blue System.
+In 1989, Abd el Farrag met Dieter Bohlen in Hamburg and became a background vocalist for his project Blue System.
 During that time, she briefly had a part-time job in a hospice.
 Abd el Farrag and Bohlen were in a relationship from 1989 to 1996 and from 1997 to 2001.
-In 1999, she did two photoshoots for the magazine Playboy.
-From 1999 to 2000, she presented the RTL II erotic show Peep!.
+In 1999, she did two photoshoots for the magazine Playboy Germany.
+From 1999 to 2000, she presented the RTL II erotic-show Peep!